babel-utils/babel-plugin-tester/README.md

 ###### title

-Use this to override the title used for a fixture (rather than the directory name).
+If provided, this will be used as the title of the test (overriding the directory name).

 ###### throws